JasimAhamed262/JasimAhamed262/README.md

-# 💫 Hey Im Jasim:
+# 💫 Hey Im Jasim
+That's a powerful summary!
+It clearly highlights your skills, goals, and technical projects.

+Here is a revised version of your summary, perfect for your GitHub profile's "About" section, with a few well-placed emojis to add personality and visual appeal.

+🚀 About Me
+I am an

-An Enthusiastic Software Engineer and recent B. Tech Information and Technology graduate with a strong focus on Frontend Development and Cloud (AWS).
-I am actively seeking a role where I can immediately contribute and drive meaningful impact in the market by leveraging my technical skills and eagerness to explore new technologies.<br> My expertise is centered on building intelligent, user driven, and scalable solutions:<br> Frontend Development & Future Focus I have a well-versed knowledge in core web technologies including <br>HTML, CSS, and JavaScript.
-I design responsive interfaces with custom UI/UX<br>I am currently focused on advancing my skills into React to build modern, component based applications that enhance user engagement and provide seamless interactions.<br>I possess a solid foundation in AWS and practical experience in optimizing cloud environments.<br>I led a Cloud Cost Optimization project, developing an AWS Lambda function with Python and Boto3 to automate the deletion of stale EBS snapshots, resulting in a cost reduction of up to 70 percent.<br>I enjoy working in dynamic environments and possess essential soft skills like <br>problem-solving, leadership, and adaptability.
+Enthusiastic Software Engineer and recent B. Tech Information and Technology graduate with a strong focus on

+Frontend Development and Cloud (AWS).
+I am actively seeking a role where I can immediately contribute and drive meaningful impact in the market by leveraging my technical skills and eagerness to explore new technologies.

+My expertise is centered on building intelligent, user-driven, and scalable solutions:

+💻 Frontend Development & Future Focus
+I have well-versed knowledge in core web technologies, including

+HTML, CSS, and JavaScript.

+I design responsive interfaces with custom UI/UX  and am currently focused on advancing my skills into

+React to build modern, component-based applications that enhance user engagement and provide seamless interactions.

+☁️ Cloud Infrastructure & Optimization
+I possess a solid foundation in

+AWS  and practical experience in optimizing cloud environments.

+I led a

+Cloud Cost Optimization project, developing an AWS Lambda function with Python and Boto3 to automate the deletion of stale EBS snapshots, resulting in a cost reduction of up to 70 percent.

+I enjoy working in dynamic environments and possess essential soft skills like

+problem-solving, leadership, and adaptability.
 I am driven to merge efficient cloud architecture with cutting-edge frontend development to create solutions that are both cost-effective and highly engaging.

 ## 🌐 Socials: